Praski Vitti: Life and career

-He was educated at the Cheboksary Art School, then went to study at the Vera Mukhina Higher School of Art and Design.
+Vitti was educated at the Cheboksary Art School, then went to study at the Vera Mukhina Higher School of Art and Design.

-He illustrated pearl Chuvash literature - a poem by Konstantin Ivanov.
+He illustrated pearl Chuvash literature – a poem by Konstantin Ivanov.
+Vitti also illustrated the poems of the poet Andrei Voznesensky.

-He also illustrated the poems of the poet Andrei Voznesensky.
+Vitti died on 30 January 2026, at the age of 89.

 Participation in exhibitions

-Since the mid-1970s, Vitti has had works exhibited in the German Democratic Republic, Bulgaria, Hungary, Poland, Spain, United States, West Germany, India, Japan, and Turkey.
+From the mid-1970s, Vitti had works exhibited in the German Democratic Republic, Bulgaria, Hungary, Poland, Spain, United States, West Germany, India, Japan, and Turkey.

 His works are kept in museums and private collections around the world.